Renewed-Scripts/Renewed-Docs/free-scripts/renewed-phone/exports-and-netevents/group-exports.md

 -- Stock Export --
 exports['qb-phone']:CreateBlipForGroup(group, name, data)

+-- PARAMETERS --
+- group (string): The identifier of the group.
+- name (string): The name/identifier for the blip.
+- data (table): The data table containing blip details.

 -- USAGE --
 Do not copy paste this as the blip table might be broken only this as a reference

 local group = exports['qb-phone']:GetGroupByMembers(src)
 local blip = {
-    -- NOT YOU CAN ONLY USE ONE OF ENTITY NETID RADIUS AS THEY ALL DO THE SAME -- Picking none of these 3 will make it a normal blip by default entity = 9421, -- Use this if you have an entity spawned server side netId = 9421, -- Use this if you have a entity server side and u got their netId radius = 200, -- How big do u want the radius of the blip to be
+    -- NOTE YOU CAN ONLY USE ONE OF ENTITY NETID RADIUS AS THEY ALL DO THE SAME -- Picking none of these 3 will make it a normal blip by default entity = 9421, -- Use this if you have an entity spawned server side netId = 9421, -- Use this if you have a entity server side and you have the netId radius = 200, -- How big do you want the radius of the blip to be

     coords = vector4(231, 244, 92, 1.41) -- Just the coords for the blip
     color = 49, -- just a red colour